 Overview of Protein Electrophoresis

-SDS-PAGE separates proteins primarily by mass because the ionic detergent sodium dodecyl sulfate (SDS) denatures and binds to proteins to make them evenly negatively charged.
+SDS-PAGE separates proteins primarily by mass because the ionic detergent SDS denatures and binds to proteins to make them uniformly negatively charged.
 Thus, when a current is applied, all SDS-bound proteins in a sample will migrate through the gel toward the positively charged electrode.
 Proteins with less mass travel more quickly through the gel than those with greater mass because of the sieving effect of the gel matrix.

 Acrylamide is the material of choice for preparing electrophoretic gels to separate proteins by size.
 Acrylamide mixed with bisacrylamide forms a crosslinked polymer network when the polymerizing agent, ammonium persulfate (APS), is added.
 TEMED (N,N,N,N'-tetramethylenediamine) catalyzes the polymerization reaction by promoting the production of free radicals by APS.

 Polymerization and crosslinking of acrylamide.
 The ratio of bisacrylamide (N,N'-methylenediacrylamide) to acrylamide, as well as the total concentration of both components, affects the pore size and rigidity of the final gel matrix.
 These, in turn, affect the range of protein sizes (molecular weights) that can be resolved.

 Example recipe for a traditional 10% Tris-glycine mini gel for SDS-PAGE:

 - 7.5 mL 40% acrylamide solution

 - 3.9 mL 1% bisacrylamide solution

 - 7.5 mL 1.5 M Tris-HCl, pH 8.7